Brandon DeBoer: My $2,500 Lesson from an Influencer Who Overpromised and Disappeared

 That reassurance was followed by silence.
 One week passed.
 Dennis wrote again: “Yo Brandon, no rush.
 How are things coming along?”

-Brandon eventually responded with vague updates like: “Sorry for the delayed response” and “I’ll check in with the team.”
+Brandon DeBoer eventually responded with vague updates like: “Sorry for the delayed response” and “I’ll check in with the team.”

 Brandon Deboer How This Influencer Scammed Thousands Using Google As Bait 3